i-zzya/School_District_Analysis/README.md

 ## Summary:
 The biggest change that we notcied was the jump Thomas High School made into the Top performing schools.
 THS had a 25% increase once we replaced the 9th grade values.
+Along with the overall percentage increase, the math passing percentages increased while the reading remained the same.